 Facts and Figures

-- The University of North Carolina at Chapel Hill ranks 33rd among the world’s top 1,500 research universities, and 7th among U.S. public campuses, according to the 2020 U.S. News and World Report Best Global Universities rankings.
+- UNC-Chapel Hill ranks 41st among the world’s top 1,750 research universities and 7th among U.S. public campuses, according to the 2022 U.S. News and World Report Best Global Universities rankings.

 Distinguished Scholarship Recipients

-- 39 Luce Scholars for internship in Asia; highest in the U.S. (as of 2019)
+- 40 Luce Scholars have been selected for internship in Asia, the highest in the U.S. (2020)

 International Students and Scholars

-- 14 alumni have served as U.S. Ambassadors (2012)
+- 14 alumni have served as U.S. Ambassadors.
+(2012)

-- Over 6,200 alumni living in more than 140 countries (2019)
+- Over 6,200 alumni live in more than 140 countries.
+(2019)